We create

 • Christmas (Kerst) – 25 and 26 December

-Saint Nicholas' Eve, the eve of Sinterklaas, also called Sinterklaasavond or Pakjesavond on 5 December is not a national holiday.
-However, it is celebrated in the whole Kingdom.
-While Saint Nicholas's traditional name day is on 6 December, it is, however, Saint Nicholas' Eve on 5 December which is really celebrated in the Netherlands.
-During the day there are numerous events for children (intocht van Sinterklaas).
+St. Nicholas Eve on the eve of Sinterklaas, i.e. the evening of 5 December, is also called Sinterklaasavond or Pakjesavond.
+This is not an official holiday, but it is celebrated throughout the country.
+However, while the traditional name day of Saint Nicholas is on 6 December, it is Saint Nicholas Eve that is really celebrated in the Netherlands.
+During the day and even before, there are many events for children (for example Intocht van Sinterklaas).

 Liberation Day